We just learned the shocking news that SEO expert, trainer and pioneer Bill Slawski has died.

 For many in our industry, Slawski was probably best known at SEO by the Sea for researching, analyzing, interpreting, and writing Google and search-related patents and algorithms.
-To see also : R.A.C.E to success: A winning strategic framework in SEO.
+This may interest you : SEOblog.com announces the best SEO companies in New York in 2022.
 He started the SEO by the Sea blog in June 2005.

 On the topic of SEO by the Sea, Slawski covered everything from the classics (PageRank, TrustRank, information retrieval) to the present day (machine learning, knowledge graph, units).

 In addition to writing for his blog, Slawski wrote articles for Go Fish Digital’s blog and other search marketing publications.
 Slawski was a co-author of Search Engine Land from December 2006 to July 2008.
 This may interest you : SEO services for contractors available nationwide from quick searches.
 You can read Slawski’s articles here.

 Slawski was also a popular speaker at several search conferences, including several SMX events.
 He also made several webinar presentations and was a required guest for several SEO podcasts.

 Slawski had been active in SEO forums, including being a moderator of Cre8asite forums.

 In addition, he was extremely active on Twitter, sharing his own and others’ insights and content.
 He was particularly vocal in dispelling SEO myths and misinformation.

 ‘Our teacher, our professor, our mentor’

 This is how Search Engine Land’s own Barry Schwartz described Slawski in 2020.